THE COMMONS MODEL

 1. A community comes together to form a Project Group.
 This Project Group will lead all elements of the project development, including fundraising and locating a site.
 People Power will lend a hand throughout by providing technical, administrative, and organizing support.

-1. Members invest $100 to $1,000 in the cooperative to become Owners of People Power Solar Cooperative.
-They are now co-owners of a solar project!
-They will receive dividends on their shares and play an important role in governing the cooperative.
+2. Community members invest $100 to $1,000 in the cooperative to become Owners of People Power Solar Cooperative.
+They are now members of the cooperative and co-owners of a solar project!
+They receive modest dividends on their initial investment.

-2. The cooperative pools Owners’ investments to build a solar project on lora jo foo’s house.
-The project was installed by a partner organization.
+3. The cooperative pools members’ investments to build a solar project on a property..
+The project is installed by a third-party installer.

 3. After installation, lora jo foo begins to pay the cooperative for electricity.
 We project that she will save up to 15-20% on her utility bills.

-4. Owners recoup the shared financial benefits of the project in the form of annual dividends on their shares.
-They are also Owners in the cooperative, helping to steer it toward hundreds of future projects!
+5. Owners recoup the shared financial benefits of the project in the form of annual dividends on their shares.
+This money also goes towards future projects and the growth of the cooperative!